nickeblewis/rushmoor-life-2/content/posts/2018-01-24-games-shop-award/index.md

 cover: "./Mayor_with_The_Games_Shop_jo6dar.jpg"
 date: "2018-01-24"
 title: "Games Shop wins award for best Christmas Window Display"
-synopsis: "This is our synopsis"
+description: "This is our synopsis"
 areas:
     - News
     - Awards